dennnnise/Ada-Essay-Questions/README.md

 photography, gives me in a voice.
 And in the same way, learning code will enable me to have a bolder voice, and to be able to tell myself that I can dream big.

-For too long I had been afraid of tackling science or math, sometimes even english because I thought I was not smart enough.
+For too long I had been afraid of tackling science or math, sometimes even English because I thought I was not smart enough.
 But this past year I have found confidence in my passion to do more for my family, myself, and the world.
 I am a creative being, and I am realizing that it does not mean that I have to follow a certain path to be a "true artist."
 I can expand my knowledge and challenge myself in areas like technology, where people are also changing the world.
-Programming needs voices like ours--women who did not necessarily grow up with elite education, or homes where fields in techonogoly and science were valued, but women who have knowledge of the world, who can think critically, and can tackle problems.
+Programming needs voices like ours--women who did not necessarily grow up with elite education, or homes where fields in technologoly and science were valued, but women who have knowledge of the world, who can think critically, and can tackle problems.

 I have exposed myself to programming by taking advantage of any free trials offered by sources like Codeacademy, Treehouse,